UdSAES/simaas-api/README.md

 Consult the description of the API, located at [`./oas/simaas_oas2.json`](./oas/simaas_oas2.json), for details of how to interact with a service instance.
 A website visualizing the specification using [ReDoc](https://github.com/Rebilly/ReDoc) can be started locally by executing `npm run api-serve` from a shell (iff development dependencies are installed, see section [Development](#development)).
 Alternatively, view it online in the [Swagger Editor](https://editor.swagger.io/#?url=https://raw.githubusercontent.com/UdSAES/simaas_api/master/oas/simaas_oas2.json) (link broken unless repository is made public as `?url=..`-parameter cannot be resolved).

 ## Development
 For the developer's convenience, a series of [npm package scripts](https://docs.npmjs.com/cli/run-script) are defined for facilitating development.
 Ensure that the development dependencies are installed and then invoke the scripts using `npm run <cmd> --silent`.
+The commands marked with an asterisk\* require `SIMAAS_INSTANCE` to be set to the full URL of a running service instance!

 Command       | Description
 ---           | ---